rjmackay/pitchdeck/README.md

 ## Deployment

-It is possible to deploy to Heroku or to your own server.
+Docker containers can be deployed to Heroku directly.
+Checkout the code and the follow the [steps here](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml#creating-your-app-from-setup) to create an app directly from the heroku.yml

 ## License